saarnav890/student-id-filler/README.md

 - Because, my friend, I am a developer, not a designer.
 If you are willing to contribute to the design, I will happily accept your help :)

-## Features

-- Autofills whenever there is a field matching 'ID' or 'id' in the Google Form question
-- You can update your student ID at any time by simply clicking on the extension and entering the new ID